AndrewCrossan1/Bike-king-Borders/README.md

 - Users can change their password if forgotten
 - The viewing and changing of account details
 - Specific product viewing page
-- A gallery containing images of trails and bikes which can be scrolled through by the user
 - Admins having the abiltiy to remove/add users
-- More content on each page
 - Keybinds which keyboard only users can use to navigate the website
 - Accessibility for impaired users (Text to speech and Magnification of text)